Opticos/gwsl/index.md

 GWSL automates the process of running X on top of WSL and over SSH:
 *  It lets you easily run graphical Linux apps on Windows 10.
 *  It lets you run graphical apps located on remote Linux machines.
-*  It provides a simple UI for launching Linux apps, managing them graphicaly, and creating customized Windows shortcuts for them.
+*  It provides a simple UI for launching Linux apps, managing them graphically, and creating customized Windows shortcuts for them.
 *  All this at the click of a button!
 No memorization of commands necessary. *Easy!*

-Bascially, it does alot of stuff so *you* don't have to!
+Basically, it does a lot of stuff so *you* don't have to!
 Maybe you'd better watch the video ↓

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VEbnVK70A0M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>